David O. Dykes: Ministry

-Dykes has been preaching since 1970.
-He pastored churches in Alabama before coming to Green Acres Baptist Church in 1991.
-Green Acres has roughly 14,000 members.
-Roughly 6,000 people worship there each Sunday, and about 8,000 people worship there on major Christian holidays.
-Since he took over as pastor, 2,000 people were baptized at the church.
+Dykes began preaching in 1970.
+He pastored churches in Alabama before going to Green Acres Baptist Church in 1991.

-Green Acres was designated a Global Priority Church by the International Missions Board because of Dr. Dykes's emphasis on missions.
-The North American Mission Board also designated Green Acres as a Key Church due to Dykes's work partnering with other churches for missions at home and overseas.
-In the last fourteen years, Green Acres has sent over 1,000 volunteer missionaries to various locations worldwide and has been the church among Southern Baptists with the most given to the Cooperative Program for the last 14 years.
-He has personally led mission teams to 10 countries, including trips to Ukraine, Mexico, Belize, Brazil, and Argentina.
-He trains church leaders in the US and around the world each year on biblical principles of leadership.
-Dykes has led over twenty educational tours to the Holy Land Israel.
+He personally led mission teams to 10 countries, including trips to Ukraine, Mexico, Belize, Brazil, and Argentina.
+He trained church leaders in the US and around the world each year on biblical principles of leadership.
+Dykes led over twenty educational tours to the Holy Land and Israel.

-He is an enthusiastic supporter of the Cooperative Program.
-Green Acres is regularly the top contributor to the Cooperative Program.
-In 2007, they raised $1,445,909, almost a half-million dollars more than the second-place total.
-The cooperative program has received $10 million since 2000, more than half of the total $18.4 million raised for missions.
+He was an enthusiastic supporter of the Cooperative Program.

 In 2009, he hosted the Hope For 100 "If You Were Mine" conference with the goal of encouraging people to adopt and foster care.
-He is also a supporter of Acquire the Fire's Relentless Pursuit.
+He was also a supporter of Acquire the Fire's Relentless Pursuit.

-In February 2021 Dykes announced his pending retirement from the pulpit, to take place at the end of August, in order to allow a smooth transition to whoever will be the new pastor, something which he mentioned didn't happen when he became pastor.
-Dr. Michael Gossett became Senior Pastor August 29, 2021.
+In February 2021 Dykes announced his pending retirement from the pulpit, to take place at the end of August, in order to allow a smooth transition to whoever would be the new pastor, something which he mentioned hadn't happened when he became pastor.
+Michael Gossett became Senior Pastor on August 29, 2021.

 Politics

-Dr. Dykes participated in Pulpit Freedom Sunday, voicing support for Mitt Romney.
+Dykes participated in Pulpit Freedom Sunday, voicing support for Mitt Romney.

-Dr. Dykes and Congressman Gohmert invited Joel Rosenberg to discuss his book, Damascus Count Down, about the endtimes and the possibility of a foreign-policy mistake by a president leading to war.
-He takes public political positions that upset some people because of his ties to elected officials in his church, mostly Congressman Louie Gohmert.
+Dykes and Congressman Gohmert invited Joel Rosenberg to discuss his book, Damascus Count Down, about the endtimes and the possibility of a foreign-policy mistake by a president leading to war.

-He endorsed Tom Leppert for Senate.
+He endorsed Tom Leppert for Republican primary in the 2012 United States Senate election in Texas.

+Death

+Dykes died on July 2, 2025, at the age of 72.

 Writings

-Dr. Dykes has published articles in Moody Monthly, Church Administration and Guideposts.
-He is the author of eleven books.
+Dykes published articles in Moody Monthly, Church Administration, and Guideposts.
+He was the author of eleven books.